Operator Categories I. T*-categories

-\begin{theorem} If $\calC$ is a TW*-category then $\tilde A_{\calC}$ is a W*-category and there is an ideal $\calK\ne \calC$ of $\calC$ and a faithful TW*-functor from $\calC/\calK$ to $\tilde A_{\calC}$, the latter considered as a TW*-category. \end{theorem} \begin{proof} It is clear that $\tilde A_{\calC}$, as defined in Definition~\ref{def:0915201}, is a linear non-unital category which, when considered as a ternary category, satisfies (ii), (iii) and (vi) in Definition~\ref{def:0804202}.
-Items (i), (iv), and (v) in Definition~\ref{def:0804202} are tantamount to the morphism sets of $\tilde A_{\calC}$ of the form $\tilde \calA(X,X)$ being W*-algebras.
-This fact is immediate from Proposition~\ref{prop:0915201}.
+\begin{theorem} (Replacement for \cite[Theorem 4.23]{PluRusJMAA}) If $\calC$ is a TW*-category then $\tilde A_{\calC}^+$ is a W*-category (C*-category with morphism sets being dual spaces) and there is a faithful TW*-functor $F$ from $\calC_+$ to $\tilde A_{\calC}^+$, the latter considered as a TW*-category. \end{theorem} \begin{proof} It is clear that $\tilde A_{\calC}^+$, as defined in Definition~\ref{def:0219231}, is a linear non-unital category which, when considered as a ternary category, satisfies (ii), (iii) and (vi) in \cite[Def.
+4.6]{PluRusJMAA}.
+Items (i), (iv), and (v) of that definition are tantamount to the morphism sets of $\tilde A_{\calC}^+$, namely, $ \calA((X,Y)_+)$, being normed as W*-algebras.
+This fact is immediate from \cite[Prop.
+4.21]{PluRusJMAA} (see Errata 7). \end{proof}